OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - Overreliance: the model is being trusted too much by users
 - Excessive agency: the model is being trusted too much by engineers and gets excessive functionality, permissions, or autonomy

 Example: The typical use of plug-ins in Large Language Models (GenAI) presents specific risks concerning the protection and privileges of these plug-ins.
-This is because they enable Large Language Models (LLMs, a GenAI) to perform actions beyond their normal interactions with users.
+This is because they enable Large Language Models (LLMs, a GenAI) to perform actions beyond their normal interactions with users. ([OWASP for LLM 07](https://llmtop10.com/llm07/))

 Example: LLMs (GenAI), just like most AI models, induce their results based on training data, meaning that they can make up things that are false.
 In addition, the training data can contain false or outdated information.
 At the same time, LLMs (GenAI) can come across very confident about their output.
-These aspects make overreliance of LLM (GenAI) ([OWASP for LLM 09](https://llmtop10.com/llm09/)) a real risk.
-Note that all AI models in principle can suffer from overreliance.
+These aspects make overreliance of LLM (GenAI) ([OWASP for LLM 09](https://llmtop10.com/llm09/)) a real risk, plus excessive agency as a result of that ([OWASP for LLM 08](https://llmtop10.com/llm08/)).
+Note that all AI models in principle can suffer from overreliance - not just Large Language Models.

 **Controls to limit the effects of unwanted model behaviour:**